Massachusetts Population Projections

 With support from the Massachusetts Secretary of the Commonwealth and the Massachusetts Department of Transportation, UMDI produces population projections by age and sex for all Massachusetts municipalities.

-The resulting “UMDI-DOT Vintage 2018” projections are available here for download by sex and 5-year age group for each city, town, county, and state region in 5-year intervals to 2040.
-A report describing the inputs and methods used for the V2018 series is also available here for download.
-To view the projections, follow the link (on the right side of this page) to our interactive projections dashboard.
+The most recent “UMDI-DOT Vintage 2022” projections are available here for download by sex and 5-year age group for each city, town, county, and state region in 5-year intervals to 2050.
+A report describing the inputs and methods used for the V2022 series is also available here for download.
+To view the projections, see also our interactive projections dashboard.